Loading…

 What materials can Adiseal Ultimate metal drill bit drill into?

-Adiseal Ultimate is a drill bit for metal but it is also suitable at drilling many other materials including:
+Adiseal Ultimate cobalt metal drill bit is suitable at drilling many other materials including:

 • Stainless steel